-Medicare Advantage policies are offered by UnitedHealthcare through AARP.
-This means that although UHC is offering the policy, the Medicare Advantage plan is actually being underwritten by AARP.
-Some Medicare policies you can purchase include:
+Medicare policies are offered by UnitedHealthcare through AARP.
+This means that although UHC is offering the policy, the coverage comes from AARP.
+Some Medicare policies you can get include:

-Although these are all policies offered by UHC, they may not all be available in your state since individual state regulations will vary.
+Although these are all policies offered by UHC, they may not all be available in your state since individual state regulations vary.

 Short-term health insurance

 UnitedHealthcare short-term health insurance policies are cheaper than individual health insurance but provide the bare minimum in benefits.
-Furthermore, unlike individual plans, a short-term policy can be purchased outside of open enrollment, meaning it can be bought throughout the year.
+Unlike individual plans, you can get a short-term policy outside of open enrollment, which means you can buy it any time of the year.

 Business health insurance

 Small-business health insurance and employer plans are offered by UnitedHealthcare for groups that have anywhere from two to over 5,000 employees.
-These are usually comprehensive plans, meaning that medical, dental, health, disability and life could all be provided to employees of a company.
+These are usually comprehensive plans, meaning that medical, dental, disability and life could all be provided to employees of a company.
 However, UnitedHealthcare also lets business owners pick and choose which policies they might want to offer employees.

 For example, a small-business owner could choose to offer a health and dental plan through UHC but get their disability policy through a different provider.

 Member resources and benefits

-UnitedHealthcare differentiates its coverage by providing extra benefits and unique rewards, encouraging its customers to be healthy and allowing access to the UHC mobile app.
+UnitedHealthcare stands out for its extra benefits and unique rewards, which help its customers to be healthy.